streembit/streembit.github.io/_posts/2017-01-12-auto-industry.md

 categories: article
 ---

-We have started to work on automotive use cases.
+We have started to work on automotive industry use cases.

 ![Automotive industry powered by Streembit](../img/auto_artboard1.png)